 This is where CI Secret comes in.
 A secret is an encrypted value stored on the CI server.
-Github’s secret, for example, is write-only, meaning they can be overridden but contributors are not allowed to see the real value on Github Console.
+GitHub’s secret, for example, is write-only, meaning they can be overridden but contributors are not allowed to see the real value on GitHub Console.
 Some services even allow Organization Level secret where one value is shared among multiple projects.

-Services provide a simple accessible Secret Terminal such as Github for users to manage their secrets.
+Services provide a simple accessible Secret Terminal such as GitHub for users to manage their secrets.

 Password Manager such as 1Password allows the user to store passwords and sensitive data and sync them across the team.

-Using Password Manager command-line tool (CLI) let the developer invent a Continous Integration/Development (CI/CD) flow with an extra layer of security.
+Using Password Manager command-line tool (CLI) let the developer invent a Continuous Integration/Development (CI/CD) flow with an extra layer of security.
 One example is syncing Fastlane with 1Password’s vault to keep CI credentials up to date.

 The short explanation for SSL Pinning’s importance is: SSL Pinning can prevent a hacker from eavesdropping or fabricating fake data in the application’s network.
 Such an attack is possible when a hacker fakes a certificate and tricks the application into believing that it is real.

 SSL Pinning means to store the certificate’s signature or the whole certificate inside the app and re-verify it with the certificate on API’s server.

 SSL Pinning is possible using

 URLSession or other Networking libraries such as Alamofire 5.
 To implement SSL Pinning, download certificate using OpenSSL script